It sounds silly. Your blog has karma?

 “We are all stewards of the universe resources.
 If you do not circulate what you have for the work of the universe, what you have will be taken away and given to another who is doing so.
 Don’t worry about people who are selfish and do not give.
 If you keep giving and being in flow, even what others hoard from you will somehow be made by the universe to be given to you.
 So you can rest in the truth that you will always have whatever you want and no one can hold it from you.
 You never have to withhold from giving others what they want just because they withhold from giving what you want.”

 You may think that this sounds like a bunch of “Hooey, Crazy stuff.”
 But, even if you don’t believe the Bible, Buddah, St. Francis or Enoch Tan, perhaps you might want to give me the benefit of the doubt and try it.
 It has worked for me.

 How to grow your blog following and improve your blog’s karma.

 1. Read and comment.
 Read and comment.
 Read and comment.

-I read and comment on 200+ blogs a week.
-I love all styles of blogs and bloggers.
+I read and comment on 200+ blog posts a week.
+(This has lessened now that I have a community, but I still read and comment on 100+ blog posts a week) I love all styles of blogs and bloggers.
 Reading outside my niche keeps me on my toes and reading inside my niche may spur ideas and collaboration.

 According to the premise above, if I want traffic and comments and readers, I need to give it first.
 Therein lies the key.
 Give and receive.
 Get out there and give and give and give.
 It will come back, promise!